-In 2009, we assembled a multidisciplinary team of attorneys from our Insurance and Health Care practices to address the implementation of new Medicare reporting requirements for liability insurers (including self-insured entities), no-fault carriers, and workers’ compensation plans (collectively, Non-Group Health Plans or NGHPs) under Section 111 of the Medicare, Medicaid, and SCHIP Extension Act of 2007 (MMSEA).
-Since 1980, the Medicare Secondary Payer (MSP) statute has designated NGHPs and Group Health Plans (GHPs) as primary payers when coordinating benefits with Medicare.
-“Section 111 reporting” assists the Centers for Medicare & Medicaid Services (CMS) in recovering past or refusing to pay future medical expenses of beneficiaries who receive NGHP payment for the same bodily injuries or emotional distress.
+In 2009, we assembled a multidisciplinary team of attorneys from our Insurance and Health Care practices to address the implementation of new Medicare reporting requirements for liability insurers (including self-insured entities), no-fault carriers, and workers’ compensation plans (collectively, Non-Group Health Plans or NGHPs) and Group Health Plans (GHPs) under Section 111 of the Medicare, Medicaid, and SCHIP Extension Act of 2007 (MMSEA).
+MMSEA amended the Medicare Secondary Payer (MSP) statute.
+Since 1980, the MSP statute has designated NGHPs and GHPs as primary payers when coordinating benefits with Medicare.
+“Section 111 reporting” facilitates the Centers for Medicare & Medicaid Services’ (CMS) recovery of past medical expenses (what are called “conditional payments” in MSP regulations), or its refusal to pay future medical costs, of Medicare beneficiaries who receive NGHP or GHP payments for the same bodily injuries or emotional distress.

-We assist clients in understanding their Section 111 reporting and MSP reimbursement obligations, implementing effective regulatory compliance programs, structuring claims settlement terms, and, when necessary, appealing Medicare reimbursement demands.
-We work with both domestic and overseas casualty insurers on a full range of matters, including:
+We assist clients in understanding their Section 111 reporting and MSP reimbursement obligations, implementing effective regulatory compliance programs, structuring claims settlement to address MSP obligations, and, when necessary, appealing Medicare reimbursement demands.
+We work with both domestic and overseas casualty and health care insurers on a full range of matters, including:

 - Identifying the correct “responsible reporting entity” (RRE) for settlements involving insured risk pools, self-insured retentions, excess liability insurance, mass torts, and/or trust administration;